 You can create the typeform with a paid account if you don’t want to remove Typeform branding.

 1. Start off with a Welcome Screen.
 Dina’s has no image.
 It’s simply a welcome message that also explains how much time she has this month:

 2. Next up, Dina needs to collect essential contact details.
 For this, she added a Short Text question asking for name, followed by an Email question.
 Both of these questions are set to ‘Required‘.

-4. Dina adds Calculator to this question, so that the typeform keeps track of the price the client is going to pay.
-Here’s how to use Calculator.
+4. Dina adds Calculations to this question, so that the typeform keeps track of the price the client is going to pay.
+Here’s how to use Calculations.

-6. Logic Jumps guide people to the follow-up questions, depending on their choice.
-You can find out more about how to set up Logic Jumps here.
+6. Logic guides people to the follow-up questions, depending on their choice.
+You can find out more about how to set up Logic here.